 If the prayer plant’s leaves turn completely brown they do not turn green again so cut them back to the base with a sharp pair of pruners.
 The individual brown leaf has died and cannot photosynthesize and therefore cannot contribute any energy to the prayer plant.

-Essentially the key to reviving a prayer plant with brown, curling leaves is to replicate the conditions of its natural habitat with regularly misting of the leaves to increase the humidity and to keep the potting soil consistently moist during the growing seasons (Spring and Summer).
+Essentially the key to reviving a prayer plant with brown, curling leaves is to replicate the conditions of its natural habitat with regular misting of the leaves to increase the humidity and to keep the potting soil consistently moist during the growing seasons (Spring and Summer).

 Prayer Plant Turning Leggy

-If the prayer plant has leggy stems then this is most likely due a lack of light.
+If the prayer plant has leggy stems then this is most likely due to a lack of light.
 Prayer plants need bright indirect light to grow to their best.

 If the prayer plant is in too much shade then the leaf stems grow longer and leggy in search of more light.
 If the plant is in a shaded room then the leaves do not have enough energy to support the plant and the stems weaken causing them to droop.